 If you sue for libel, you don’t have to prove special damages.
-The law automatically assumes special damages.
+The law automatically assumes you suffered special damages.

 Just because you can, doesn’t mean you should

 Launching a defamation suit against a hostile reviewer is much easier in Singapore than say, the US.
-The defence of fair comment is defined more narrowly, unlike in America where the 1st Amendment covers all opinions.
+The defence of fair comment is defined more narrowly here, unlike in America where the 1st Amendment covers all public opinions.

 Here’s a useful action plan for handling poor reviews or criticism of your business:

 - Respond politely, or just let the review/comments slide.
 There will always be that one unhappy customer out of all the clients you serve.

 - If the client continues to spread bad news about your business, or seems particularly upset, initiate a conversation directly with them.
 Why are they unhappy?
 Did they feel you didn’t deliver what you promised, causing them disappointment, disruption to their own affairs, or even financial losses?
 Try to work out a solution – maybe you could offer them a refund, a replacement, or try to rectify a mistake if you did make one.

 - If step 2 doesn’t work, and the client continues attacking your business, analyse how your business is being affected.
 If sales are noticeably being affected, then you should consider initiating legal action.